 The EU General Data Protection Regulation (GDPR) replaced the EU Data Protection Directive and the UK Data Protection Act 1998 (DPA) on 25th May 2018.The Regulation is designed to harmonise data privacy laws across the EU, protect and empower all EU citizen’s data privacy and reshape the way organisations approach data privacy.
 Compliance with GDPR in the UK is overseen by the Information Commissioner’s Office.

-The DPA sets out a legal framework of rights and duties which are designed to help safeguard personal data.
+The GDPR sets out a legal framework of rights and duties which are designed to help safeguard personal data.
 This framework balances the legitimate needs of organisations to collect and use personal data for their business, and the rights of individuals to have their personal details protected and not misused.
-It ensures that companies recording personal data:
+It ensures that organisations recording personal data:

 - Have a lawful basis for processing data.

 - Are accountable under GDPR and can demonstrate compliance with the Regulation.